vzaccaria/vzaccaria.github.io/_posts/2021-08-24-starting-a-terminal-from-notion.md

 ```

 Since creating such kind of URLs can be cumbersome, I resorted to a small shell
-function that, using `jq`, can forge an URL for opening a Tmux session in a
+function that, using [jq](https://stedolan.github.io/jq/), can forge an URL for opening a Tmux session in a
 specific `directory`and launching a `command` in it:

 ```bash